Steven Allen Reed (August 29, 1987 - July 19, 2020) - Wyo4News

 Most of all, he loved being a dad to Sadie, Jacob, Mathew, and Serina.
 He was a friend to everyone and he will be greatly missed by so many.

-Survivors include his wife Marley Reed of Rock Springs, WY; sons, Jacob A. Reed of Rock Springs, WY, Mathew Asbridge-Reed and mother Melissa of Salisbury, NC; daughters, Sadie Reed of Rock Springs, WY, Serina Reed and mother Jessica of Lucerne Valley, CA, Audrey Wambold of Spokane, WA; brothers, Michael Reed and wife Lindsey of Sheridan, WY, Bobby Schukman Jr. of Casper, WY, Gary Schukman and wife Brandy of Casper, WY, Dan Reed and wife Joy of Rock Springs, WY, Justin Reed and wife Angie of Rock Springs, WY; sister, Kelly Weckworth and husband Darian of Rock Springs, WY; paternal grandparents, Lee and Edith Reed of Casper, WY; maternal grandparents, John and Ruth Priest of ID; numerous aunts, uncles, and a dozen loved nieces and nephews.
+Survivors include his wife Marley Reed of Rock Springs, WY; Father, David Reed; mother, Geri Gartner and husband Tom; sons, Jacob A. Reed of Rock Springs, WY, Mathew Asbridge-Reed and mother Melissa of Salisbury, NC; daughters, Sadie Reed of Rock Springs, WY, Serina Reed and mother Jessica of Lucerne Valley, CA, Audrey Wambold of Spokane and mother Kayla, WA; brothers, Michael Reed and wife Lindsey of Sheridan, WY, Bobby Schukman Jr. of Casper, WY, Gary Schukman and wife Brandy of Casper, WY, Dan Reed and wife Joy of Rock Springs, WY, Justin Reed and wife Angie of Rock Springs, WY; sister, Kelly Weckwerth and husband Darian of Rock Springs, WY; numerous aunts, uncles, and a dozen loved nieces and nephews.

 Cremation will take place and a Celebration of Life will be held at a later date.